Causal Collaborative Filtering: Experiments

 \subsection{Analyzing Counterfactual Examples}

-Generating and selecting counterfactual examples are essential components of the CCF framework (Section \ref{sec:counterfactual_reasoning}).
-In this section, we aim to answer the research questions \textbf{RQ2} and \textbf{RQ3}.
-Specifically, we will discuss the influence of the counterfactual examples in two perspectives.
-We will first dig into the difference between different heuristic rules for generating counterfactual examples in the discrete space.
-We then focus on selecting counterfactual examples to show the necessity of the selection process after generation.
+In this section, we aim to answer research questions \textbf{RQ3} and \textbf{RQ4}.
+We first dig into the difference between different heuristic rules.
+We then show the necessity of the selection process after generation.